Ignia/Style-Guide/C-Based Languages/README.md

 ## Spacing
 - Place one space before leading braces
 - Pad all operators (e.g., `=`, `+`, `\`) with spaces (e.g., 'x = y * 2')
+- Do not pad arguments to function calls or control flow expressions

 ## Formatting
 - Object initializers should place one property per line, indented two spaces